Skip to content

 app_type String Application type

-Suppose there is a monitor with by option configured with region and host, and the template is shown blow:
+Assume the monitor by is configured with region and host, and the event content template is as follows:

 - Region: {{ region }}